 - 1. Admissions requirements for the program - Minimum admission requirements for graduate study as established by the University - A Bachelor of Science in Nursing (BSN) degree with an upper division nursing major from a program accredited by the National League for Nursing (NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
-Or a student who is a graduate of an accredited associate degree nursing program or diploma nursing program with a baccalaureate degree in another field is also admissible. - Current, unrestricted RN license in North Carolina or a state participating in the Nurse Licensure Compact (NLC) with North Carolina. - Undergraduate grade point average of 3.0 on a 4.0 scale - Bachelor's or post-Bachelor's course work must include satisfactory completion (grade of C or higher) of a course in descriptive and inferential statistics (basic biostatistics). - Bachelor's or post-Bachelor's course work must include satisfactory completion (grade of C or higher) of a course in research. - Satisfactory performance on the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) within the past five years. - Completion of application for graduate study and supplemental forms for the Master of Science in Nursing Program. - Applicants must have at least one year of nursing experience before matriculation. - Complete graduate application and non-refundable application fee. - Official transcripts of all previous college-level academic work. - Three letters of reference pertaining to academic ability, professional competence and personal character.
+Or a student who is a graduate of an accredited associate degree nursing program or diploma nursing program with a baccalaureate degree in another field is also admissible. - Current, unrestricted RN license in North Carolina or a state participating in the Nurse Licensure Compact (NLC) with North Carolina. - Undergraduate grade point average of 3.0 on a 4.0 scale - Bachelor's or post-Bachelor's course work must include satisfactory completion (grade of C or higher) of a course in descriptive and inferential statistics (basic biostatistics). - Bachelor's or post-Bachelor's course work must include satisfactory completion (grade of C or higher) of a course in research. - Satisfactory performance on the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) within the past five years.
+An applicant is eligible for waiver of the GRE or MAT for admission in the program if an applicants' GPA from a Bachelor of Science in Nursing program is 3.5 or greater; OR if the average of the applicant's GPAs from an Associate Degree program or a Diploma program and a RN to BSN degree program equals 3.5 or greater. - Completion of application for graduate study and supplemental forms for the Master of Science in Nursing Program. - Applicants must have at least one year of nursing experience before matriculation. - Complete graduate application and non-refundable application fee. - Official transcripts of all previous college-level academic work. - Three letters of reference (academic or professional).